Coronavirus - if you’re worried about working

 Your employer doesn’t usually have to pay you if you stop working.
 There are things you might be able to agree with your employer that mean you can still be paid if you stop working.

-If you're not already on the Coronavirus Job Retention Scheme (known as being ‘furloughed’), you can ask your employer if they'll put you on it.
+If you're not already furloughed, you can ask your employer if they'll furlough you.
 You’ll be paid 80% of your normal pay up to a maximum of £2,500 a month.

 - you’re returning from maternity leave, adoption leave, paternity leave, shared parental leave or parental bereavement leave